ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 Calling SQLTransact () when there is not transaction is currently used will return SQL_SUCCESS without any affecting the database server.

 SQLTransact() may fail while Commit or Rollback is executed due to loss of connection.
-In this case, an application cannot judge whether commit or rollback was made.In this case the database administrator handles it manually.
+In this case, an application cannot judge whether commit or rollback was made.
+In this case the database administrator handles it manually.

 #### Example